pythonph/meetup-starter-kit/README.md

 The most important thing to keep in mind is you just need to start.
 You'll most likely meet likeminded people and come up with other ideas after your dry run.

 #### Where to get help
 Have more questions about Python and how to organize meetups?

-Join our e-hangouts on [slack](https://python.ph/slack/)!
-You can also shoot us an email at info@python.ph <3
+- Join our e-hangouts on discord!
+- You can also shoot us an email at info@python.ph <3